Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 IPUMS USA: Steven Ruggles, Sarah Flood, Matthew Sobek, Daniel Backman, Annie Chen, Grace Cooper, Stephanie Richards, Renae Rogers and Megan Schouweiler.
 IPUMS USA: Version 14.0 [dataset].
 Minneapolis, MN: IPUMS, 2023. https://doi.org/10.18128/D010.V14.0

-- Generational breakdown of remote workers (the generations were defined based on Pew Research Center classification)
+- Generational breakdown of remote workers (the generations were defined based on Pew Research Center classification) in 2022

-- Distribution of remote workers by education level
+- Distribution of remote workers by education level in 2022

 - Yearly median income attributed to remote workers in 2022